srihas/order-mgmt-app-k8s/README.md

 ----
 ## Deploying the applications

-Create a kubernetes namespace to deploy services in:
+Create a kubernetes namespace to deploy services:

     kubectl create namespace orderapp